siddharthreddyarutla/Data-visualization/README.md

 # Data-visualization
-Here we are going visualize the data with graphs by using the various data sets
+Here we are going visualize the data with graphs by using the various data set.